There are several important security steps that you can take to better secure your Evernote data:

 Enable two-step verification on your Evernote account to better secure it in the event that someone learns your password.

 Setting up two-step verification is straightforward.
 Just follow the steps in the Security section of Evernote Web.
-Free users will be required to install an authenticator app on their phones.
-We recommend Google Authenticator.
-Premium users can choose to have the code delivered as a text message via Telesign.
+All users can generate codes locally using an application on their mobile device (we recommend Google Authenticator).

 Authorized Applications and Access History